dipesh267/ClassificationModelComparison/README.md

 3. Decision Tree
 4. SVC (Support Vector Classifier)

 Without knowing which model would work for this dataset we fit each model with the training dataset to see if any one of them performed better than the other.
-We ran a GridSearchCV for each model with different parameters to see get the best possible parameter that worked for each model and did a comparison againt other models and their ideal parameters.
+We ran a GridSearchCV for each model with different parameters to get the best possible parameters that worked for each model and did a comparison againt other models and their ideal parameters.

 ![App Screenshot](/images/modelComparison.png)